dmbarbour/glas/docs/GlasDesign.md

 The benefit of a built-in 'eval' operator is that it simplifies metaprogramming.
 The cost is that it complicates the Glas program compiler: we have a single operator with unbounded complexity, it's unclear how much static analysis should be performed on the Program value, integration with acceleration or optimization is not well defined.

-For now, I've decided to avoid a built-in eval operator.
-It is also feasible to define an interpreter manually, which would make the analysis, optimization, memoization, acceleration, and compilation tactics much more explicit.
-However, for convenient access to metaprogramming, I've decided to include static eval in the initial g0 syntax.
+For now, I've decided to avoid built-in eval.
+It is feasible to define an interpreter manually, and doing so would make analysis, optimization, memoization, compilation, and expected acceleration features explicit.
+It would also apply to a wider variety of DSLs.

+However, for convenient access to metaprogramming, I plan to include static eval in language model for the bootstrap syntax (g0).
+I expect many other language models will include some form of static eval.

 ### Program Search